 - This pellet grill/gas grill combo comes with a five-year warranty.

 - Five Year warranty

-This grill will not offer the technology and quality found in the Camp Chef but you do get a large grill at a good price point.
-This grill is also a full combo grill which means you get two separate cooking chambers in one.
+This grill does not offer the technology and quality found in the Camp Chef, but you do get a large grill at a good price point.
+This grill is also a full combo grill, which means you get two separate cooking chambers in one.

 The pellet hopper holds 30lbs of pellets, so you won’t have to worry about running out during a long cookout.

 The PID control panel ensures precise temperature control.
 Plus, it comes with Bluetooth capabilities so that you can monitor your cookout from your phone or tablet.